 A cast masonry liner is installed after the removal of the old clay tile masonry liner.
 The tested chimney mix is pumped into the chimney casing and around a temporary deflectable chimney former.

 Note the smooth texture and the flow of the Golden Flue masonry lining mix being pumped into the chimney around the rubber chimney former.
 Note the spring spacers around the former.
 This device is what maintains the wall thickness of the cast liner throughout the entire length of the chimney system.

-This is a complete fireproof masonry liner which looks like a well casing.
+This is a complete fireproof masonry liner that looks like a good casing.

-In most cases we install a short piece of conventional clay tile on top of the cast liner.
-This is so your chimney does not change any of its appearance prior to our relining of the flue.
+In most cases, we install a short piece of conventional clay tile on top of the cast liner.
+This is so your chimney does not change any of its appearances prior to our relining of the flue.

-To complete the job we install a new crown was on top of the entire chimney with same and mortar material.
+To complete the job we install a new crown on top of the entire chimney with the same mortar material.

 If this chimney did not have a chimney cap we do recommend one.
 Water is the number one thing that causes masonry deterioration.

 Our FOUR Main Services